 - We Grow Media – Dan Blank.
 One excellent resource for writers, authors, publishers, platform and social media experts.
 Dan Blank offers unique propositions and suggestions for the management and use of new media.

 - ProBlogger – Blog Tips to Help You Make Money Blogging.
-ProBlogger is one excellent resource of information for anything related to blogging, covering subjects as writing, organization, content management and authoring, blogging as full time business model, etc. ProBlogger is the creation of Darren Rowse, who is blogger, author, entrepreneur and consultant.
+ProBlogger is one excellent resource of information for anything related to blogging, covering subjects as writing, organization, content management and authoring, blogging as a full-time business model, etc. ProBlogger is the creation of Darren Rowse, who is a blogger, author, entrepreneur, and consultant.
 Darren is also the author of the excellent books ProBlogger: Secrets for Blogging Your Way to a Six-Figure Income and 31 Days to Build a Better Blog, among others.

 - Chris Guillebeau.
 The Art of Non-Conformity Blog is developed by Chris as “a home for unconventional people doing remarkable things“.
 More specifically as Chris present it, the “project chronicles my writing on how to change the world by achieving significant, personal goals while helping others at the same time.
 In the battle against conventional beliefs, we focus on three areas: Life, Work, and Travel.”
 Chris is the author of The Art of Non-Conformity: Set Your Own Rules, Live the Life You Want, and Change the World and of The $100 Startup: Reinvent the Way You Make a Living, Do What You Love, and Create a New Future.
 The blog is an excellent source of information about new business and startups, new business development, community development, travel and cultures and the new approaches in business and life.

-Do you have an A-List for resources you return frequent?
+Do you have an A-List for resources you return frequently?
 Do you find useful this approach?
 Can use it for organizing your daily reading lists?
-Please comment on the blogs you are interested in.
+Please comment on the blogs you are interested in, here.